 Articles Tagged ‘HEL’

-Finnair launches a three times weekly link between Helsinki and Nanjing – its sixth Chinese destination.
+Finnair launches a five times weekly link between Helsinki and Hannover.

 Hamilton wins Cake of the Week Part I; vote from 26 creations and select your favourite Cake of the Week – S19 Part II

 With Hamilton Airport tasting success in Part I for the cake it commissioned for Norwegian’s first flight from Dublin, it is now time for S19 Part II of the Public Vote.
 With another 26 entries overt the past two weeks, which will be your choice for Cake of the Week?
 Vote now!!

 Aarhus steals the show in Arch of Triumph Part I voting; Choose now from 30 arches and select your favourite Arch of Triumph – S19 Part II